 2013-date: Lecturer in Journalism and Media, University of Huddersfield

 In summer 2013 I took up a new full-time lecturing position at the University of Huddersfield.
-I’m also admissions tutor for the Department of Journalism and Media.
+I mainly teach social and online journalism to undergraduate students.
+I’m also Recruitment Tutor for Journalism and Media.
+I spend one day a week working towards a PhD on court reporting at Cardiff University, under the tutorship of Prof Stuart Allan and Prof Richard Sambrook.

 2012-2013: Broadcast Journalist, Freelance

 I did regular freelance shifts at BBC Radio 5 Live in Salford, mainly on their online team and 5 live Breakfast.
-I’ve also contributed some articles to The Guardian.
+I’ve also contributed some articles to The Guardian and BuzzFeed.

 2011-2013: Visiting Lecturer, University of Leeds